georgeguimaraes/awesome-PARA-method/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE.md).
+This project is licensed under the [CC0 License](LICENSE.md).
 Feel free to use, share, and adapt the content.

 ---
 Happy organizing with the PARA Method! 🚀